Aron-M/My-Portfolio/README.md

 ## CRUD FUNCTIONALITY (Create, Read, Update, Delete)
 <br>

-The pages below demonstrate how the user (if admin) can access the admin-dashboard on the fron-end make use of seperate pages included with forms to add, update/edit and/or delete information.
-This was done by making contructing various forms, views and models to handle full CRUD-capabilities on the front-end.
+The pages below demonstrate how the user (if admin) can access the admin-dashboard on the page's front-end make use of seperate pages included with forms to add, update/edit and/or delete information, henceforth to be refered to as 'CRUD-pages'.
+This was done by constructing various forms, views and models to handle creation, augmentation and deletion on the front-end.

 <br>